 What’s next for Swami Select?
 What do you have going?

 Nikki Lastreto (34:04):

 Well, actually being an essential business has been a big deal that we’ve been deemed.
-We know we’ve gone from Outlaws to essential in just such a short time.
-Right now we’re still getting used to that idea.
-And where I’m Swami select is, you know, we do a lot more than just sell beautiful flowers.
-We also love doing education and really sharing insights to people and um, helping people that are just getting involved in cannabis and the first time as well as people that have been in it forever.
-But it’s all about, you know, the education to change the stigma.
+We have gone from outlaws to essential in just such a short time.
+Right now, we’re still getting used to that idea.
+And where Swami Select is, we do a lot more than just sell beautiful flowers.
+We also love doing education and really sharing insights to people and helping people that are just getting involved in cannabis the first time, as well as people that have been in it forever.
+But it’s all about the education to change the stigma.
 We’re very involved both journalistically.
 We write a lot and politically in our local politics in any way we can to just break down that stigma that people have still in this world about cannabis.

 Swami Chaitania (34:46):

-Yeah, well, uh, we’re, uh, involved, we have this, uh, sheltering with Swami a.
-YouTube is on video.
-Previously we had smoking with Swami, but now since we’re all, uh, sheltering, uh,
+Yeah, well we’re involved, we would have this Sheltering with Swami in YouTube on video.
+Previously we had Smoking with Swami, but now since we’re all sheltering…

 Nikki Lastreto (34:57):

 We can’t have the guests here anymore.
 So, it’s just us.